acoustic-warfare/RtmpStreamer/README.md

 ```

 ### Configure dynamic linker
-Before the library can be used by other executables and libraries, it must be exposed to the dynamic linker. run `sudo ldconfig` to configure the dynamic linker.
+Before the library can be used by other executables and libraries, it must be exposed to the dynamic linker. run `ldconfig` to configure the dynamic linker.

 # Running Tests
 *yet to be implemented*